PranavPatil7/IronClad-SQL/README.md

-## 🎯 Ansible SQL Server Automation on Windows
+## 🎯 IronClad SQL – Automated SQL Server Hardening and Deployment
 This Ansible project automates end-to-end installation and configuration of Microsoft SQL Server on Windows hosts.
 It includes pre-checks, silent install, hardening, and popular community tools.

 **✅ Features**